Saint Bavo's Cathedral, Ghent: Choir

 The most impressive part is the high choir with stalls for the members of the Chapter of Saint-Bavon.
 The episcopal throne is located on the right side with the episcopal arms visible.
 Highlights of the interior decoration of the choir include the Baroque high altar (1702–1782), in white, black, and red flamed marble, and the tomb monuments of Ghent bishops, including that of Antonius Triest, in white and black marble (1652–1654), a major work of Jerôme Duquesnoy (II).
 On the right side is the gallery with painted crests of the members of the Order of the Golden Fleece.

 In the choir is the 1559 painting The Queen of Sheba visits King Solomon by the Flemish artist Lucas de Heere.
 This allegorical work depicts King Solomon as Philip II of Spain, recognizable by his facial features, receiving gifts from the Queen of Sheba, an allegory of the Low Countries, representing that country donating its riches to the Spanish king in thanks for his prudent government.

 Nave

-In the nave we find an impressive rococo pulpit (1741–1745), made in oak, gilded wood and white and black marble by Laurent Delvaux, with wrought-iron railings by J. Arens.
+In the nave there is an impressive Rococo pulpit (1741–1745), made in oak, gilded wood and white and black marble by Laurent Delvaux, with wrought-iron railings by J. Arens.
 There are also chairs designed by the contemporary designer Maarten Van Severen.
 The main altar is placed between the nave and the choir.

 Treasury and crypt

-In the Chapel of the Holiest an important Calvary Triptych is on display.
+In the Chapel of the Holiest, an important Calvary Triptych is on display.
 This 15th-century work is attributed to Justus van Gent.
 Finally, there is a valuable collection of important liturgical plates, reliquaries, and liturgical vessels dating from the 15th century onward.
 Among the important reliquaries are the head of Saint John the Baptist and of Saint Macarius.
 The important collection of hand-embroidered and brocaded liturgical ornaments is widely known as one of the most important of the country, some of which are put on display.